Kidney Donor Pool Expands with Living Kidney and Paired Donation Programs

-"The Kidney Paired Donation Program opens more opportunities for a donor to help a loved one through an indirect donation," says Ketki Tendulkar, MD, nephrologist at The Nebraska Medical Center.
+"The Kidney Paired Donation Program opens more opportunities for a donor to help a loved one through an indirect donation," says Ketki Tendulkar, MD, nephrologist at Nebraska Medicine.
 "The use of desensitization protocols can help decrease complications associated with incompatibility, but over the long term, these transplant recipients do not fare as well.
 The Kidney Paired Donation Program not only helps these individuals receive a more compatible living donor kidney, but also helps others on the list not fortunate enough to have a living donor.

 The main goal of this exchange program is to reduce the number of people on the transplant waiting list, while maximizing good outcomes for recipients.
 The primary care doctor is the one whom a potential donor will go to first with their questions so we encourage open discussion about all options available.
 Our donor team also is available to discuss these options and answer questions from potential donors and their primary care providers."

 "Living kidney donation is very safe for the donor," notes Dr. Miles.
 "We have not seen a higher risk for dialysis, a need for a transplant or premature death.
 However, donors do a have a higher risk for developing high blood pressure and decreased kidney function over time."